import numpy as np

 \]

-It is avaliable as fun_sphere
+It is available as fun_sphere

-in the analytical
+in the Analytical

 class [SOURCE].

-= analytical().fun_sphere fun
+= Analytical().fun_sphere fun

 Here we will use problem dimension \(k=3\), which can be specified by the lower